Parking for British Museum

 Although it was founded in 1753, the British Museum wasn’t opened to the public until six years later.
 In its early days, it housed items collected by the doctor and scientist, Sir Hans Sloane.
 Since then, it has expanded to act as home to an astonishing assembly of artworks and artefacts from across the globe.
 Even those with only a faint interest in history will find something fascinating, such as Egyptian mummies, the Rosetta Stone and the outstanding Parthenon Sculptures.
 A superb attraction for the whole family.

 Located in the busy Bloomsbury area of London, car parking around the British Museum is notoriously tricky.
-To avoid unwanted encounters with traffic wardens, our London Shaftesbury car park is only four minutes' walk away.
+To avoid unwanted encounters with traffic wardens, our London Bloomsbury Square car park is only four minutes' walk away.
 Park your car and prepare to enjoy your visit.
-Book a car parking space in advance at our London Shaftesbury car park, and you can enjoy further benefits, including:
+Book a car parking space in advance at our car park, and you can enjoy further benefits, including:

 - Saving money on our ‘pay for the day’ rates